 These longtime friends have forged their own “western history” and indulged their inner cowgirls at an annual fall retreat in the wilds of Montana.

 Cowpokes and trout streams.
 Bunnies and coyotes.
 An unlikely setting for patchwork and quilting, but one that works for us.
-Ten years of retreats at the Nine Quarter Circle Ranch in Gallatin Gateway, Montana, have resulted in our close friendship and many growing and learning experiences besides.
+Twenty years of retreats at the Nine Quarter Circle Ranch in Gallatin Gateway, Montana, have resulted in our close friendship and many growing and learning experiences besides.

 Each year, on a Sunday morning in September, I hop a plane in North Carolina to fly across the country, while Charlotte loads up her car in Salt Lake City and heads north.
 When we arrive in Bozeman, “it’s like being in our western home,” as I like to say.
 Other quilters join us, coming from as far and wide as Florida, Illinois, Minnesota, England, and even New Zealand over the years.